brson/multirust/README.md

   the future.
 * The stable release channel doesn't actually exist yet.
-* The `rustc`, `cargo` and `rustdoc` commands should be symlinks to `rustcmdproxy` but are actually copies, a limitation of the installer.
+* The `rustc`, `cargo` and `rustdoc` commands should be symlinks to `multirustproxy` but are actually copies, a limitation of the installer.
 * Definitely broken on windows.
 * Concurrent writing of `multirust`'s metadata can possibly cause